the-vampiire/slack-metadata/README.md

     - you must also allow the permissions scope "channels.history"

 #### Optional
-- `[count]`: number of messages to return in the query
-    - default: 100 messages
-    - maximum: 1000 messages

 - `[start]`: beginning timestamp to query message history
     - use most recent metaData.latest for this parameter during daily queries

 - `[end]`: ending timestamp to query message history - default to current time

+- `[count]`: number of messages to return in the query
+    - default / maximum: 1000 messages

 ### Note: if no start / end are passed then the entire message history (up to 1000 messages) will be scanned for metadata